EbbaGronvall/chore-planner-frontend/README.md

 #### Deploying to Heroku
 The steps I take to deploy the frontend app to Heroku are almost identical to the steps I took when deploying the API.
 The only difference is of course the name of the app as it has to be unique, I name the app “chore-planner-frontend", the Github repository I connect the app with and there is no need to put my secrets in as Config Vars as there are no secrets kept in this app.

+## Credits
+### Code
+- The layout for the navbar with the profile image is heavily inspired by the navbar in the Code Institute walkthrough project “Moments”.

+### Media
+- The images used are from Pexels.

+- The favicon is created using favicon.io.

+- The icons used are from fontawesome.

+- The font is a Google Font.

+- The toastmessages are created using the React Toastify library.

+- The datepicker in the Chore Form is created using the React Datepicker library.